-For fiscal year 2019, the Audit Committee was composed of three directors: Messrs.
-Kleijwegt and Rubin and Dr. Seehra, with Mr. Kleijwegt serving as the chairman of the committee.
-The Audit Committee met six times during fiscal year 2019.
-The Audit Committee was established by the Board in accordance with Section 3(a)(58)(A) of the Exchange Act to oversee our corporate accounting and financial reporting processes and audits of our financial statements.
+For fiscal year 2020, the Audit Committee was composed of three directors: Messrs.
+Kleijwegt and Rubin and Dr. Seehra, with Mr. Kleijwegt serving as the Chair of the committee (Mr. Kleijwegt resigned effective April 1, 2021.
+Dr. Walts was appointed to fill the vacancy and Mr. Rubin was elevated to Chair of the committee).
+The Audit Committee met five times during fiscal year 2020.
+The Audit Committee was established by the Board in accordance with Section 3(a) (58)(A) of the Exchange Act to oversee our corporate accounting and financial reporting processes and audits of our financial statements.
 For this purpose, the Audit Committee performs several functions.
 The Audit Committee evaluates the performance of and assesses the qualifications of the Company's independent registered public accounting firm; determines and approves the engagement of the independent registered public accounting firm; determines whether to retain or terminate the existing independent registered public accounting firm or to appoint and engage a new independent registered public accounting firm; reviews and approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent registered public accounting firm on the Company's audit engagement team as required by law; reviews and approves or disapproves transactions between the Company and any related persons; confers with management, and the Company's independent registered public accounting firm, as appropriate, regarding the effectiveness of internal control over financial reporting; establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters; and meets to review the Company's annual and quarterly financial statements with management and the independent registered public accounting firm, including a review of the Company's disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations" contained in our Exchange Act reports filed with the SEC.

 The Board reviews the Nasdaq listing standards definition of independence for Audit Committee members on an annual basis and has determined that all of the current members of the Audit Committee are independent (as independence is currently defined under Rule 5605(a)(2) of the Nasdaq listing rules and under Rule 10A-3 under the Exchange Act).
-The Board has also determined that Mr. Rubin qualifies as an "audit committee financial expert," as defined in applicable
+The Board has also determined that Mr. Rubin qualifies as an "audit committee financial expert," as defined in applicable SEC rules.

-SEC rules.
 The Board made a qualitative assessment of Mr. Rubin's level of knowledge and experience based on a number of factors, including formal education and experience as an executive officer and director for publicly and privately held companies.